-Mind & Brain See Inside Can ADHD Be Prevented?
-A game-style intervention for preschoolers might prevent ADHD from developing, reducing reliance on medications By Emily Laber-Warren Games such as freeze dance coach kids to abruptly stop what they are doing.
+Mind Can ADHD Be Prevented?
+A game-style intervention for preschoolers might prevent ADHD from developing, reducing reliance on medications By Emily Laber-Warren THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Games such as freeze dance coach kids to abruptly stop what they are doing.
 PJ LOUGHRAN From the start, Tzippora Gold was a smart and loving little girl, with a strong independent streak and tons of energy.
 During infancy and toddlerhood, her family noticed nothing amiss.
 But when Tzippora entered preschool, she did not listen to the teacher or sit in a circle.
 “I had never in my life thought that a three-year-old could get sent to the principal's office,” recalls her mother, Sara Gold of New York City, a graphic designer.
 “But she was.
 I pulled her out in the middle of the year because they couldn't handle her.
 And this was supposed to be a top-of-the-line preschool.”
 A few months later Gold began seeing flyers posted by psychologists at nearby Queens College.
 The researchers were seeking unusually distractible, talkative and active children for a study.
 Gold signed up Tzippora.
 She had just turned four.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $5.99 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.